 - Sony a6000

 These are all very different cameras.
 The 6D MII is full-frame and includes internal GPS, which I love since it tells me exactly where I shot each photo.
-The 7D MII is a replacement for my all-time favorite 7D, it’s great in low light, and I like the crop-sensor in situations where I want a little built-in zoom.
+The 7D MII is a replacement for my all-time favorite 7D, it’s good in low light, and I like the crop-sensor in situations where I want a little built-in zoom.
 The Olympus is good for kayaking, snorkeling and beach time, and shoots in RAW.
 The iPhone is the camera that I have with me all of the time, which makes it my default in most non-travel (and airplane window) situations.
-I typically shoot in RAW with it using Adobe Lightroom’s camera app.
-The Sony a7rii was my attempt to go mirrorless – lighter, but I hate the battery life and the RAW file size.
-The a6000 can take my Sony lens and batteries, and it’s inexpensive and lightweight for situations when I don’t want to take my better bodies (e.g. hiking, kayaking, cycling, theme parks, walking around cities that aren’t safe).
+I typically shoot in RAW with it using Adobe Lightroom’s camera app, but the new native camera app is excellent as well with the 11 Pro’s three cameras.
+The a6000 is inexpensive and lightweight for situations when I don’t want to take my better bodies (e.g. hiking, kayaking, cycling, theme parks, walking around cities that aren’t safe).

 My Current Lenses